evrwaq/celeste-network/docs/modules/celeste-id/sign-up.md

   - Must be unique.

 - **Password**
-  - Must be at least 8 characters long.
+  - Must be between 8 and 255 characters long.
   - Must contain at least one uppercase letter, one lowercase letter, one number, and one special character.

 ### Response